luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

 **Source:** [https://www.geeksforgeeks.org/grep-command-in-unixlinux/](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
 **Note:** Some outputs are super long.
 For the sake of brevity and readability, I only keep the first and last several lines of them.
 **Use -h as the option:**
 It displays the block of all matched lines, but not the filenames.
+It is useful when I only want to get the sentences that contain the keyword, maybe for research purpose.
 ```
 $ grep -h "world" biomed/*.txt
         sold commericially and used as a biopesticide worldwide for